 Each child will be given colour coded reading books, sharing book and a reading diary for reading at home.
 Please use the reading diary to record when your child reads with you at home.
 A comment may be about your child’s ability to decode the text, strategies they used or their comments on what they have read.
 Whilst your child has been provided a colour-levelled reading book from school, please feel free to encourage them to also read any other reading material that interests them such as books from home, books from the library, magazines, menus, road signs…the list goes on!

 Books will be changed weekly.
 If your child is given the same book twice, please feel free to come and exchange it at the end of the day.

-Every child needs a named book bag.
+Every child needs a named book bag or rucksack.
 These need to come into school every day.
 These should only contain your child’s reading books, their reading diary and any key word sheets they may be given.
 If there are any letters to go home these will usually be put into their book bags so, please check and empty bags.

 Class Notice Boards

 Each class has its own notice board for messages.
 If you wish to post a notice, please first show it to the class teacher.
 Information of immediate interest to all parents is written on the white board at the pedestrian entrance.